How ChexSystems Impacts Your Business

 - Correspondence must include the consumer’s full name, current address, date of birth, and Social Security number.

-- Once your request has been received, ChexSystems will mail a response to you.
+- Once your request has been received, ChexSystems will mail you a response.

 - You agree to provide accurate identifying information.